awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-cluster-rename.md

 # Renaming a Multi\-AZ DB cluster<a name="multi-az-db-cluster-rename"></a>

 You can rename a Multi\-AZ DB cluster by using the AWS Management Console, the AWS CLI `modify-db-cluster` command, or the Amazon RDS API `ModifyDBCluster` operation\.
 Renaming a Multi\-AZ DB cluster can have significant effects\.
 The following is a list of considerations before you rename a Multi\-AZ DB cluster\.
 + When you rename a Multi\-AZ DB cluster, the cluster endpoints for the Multi\-AZ DB cluster change\.
 These endpoints change because they include the name you assigned to the Multi\-AZ DB cluster\.
 You can redirect traffic from an old endpoint to a new one\.
-For more information about Multi\-AZ DB cluster endpoints, see [Managing connections for Multi\-AZ DB clusters](multi-az-db-clusters-concepts.md#multi-az-db-clusters-concepts-connection-management)\.
+For more information about Multi\-AZ DB cluster endpoints, see [Connecting to a Multi\-AZ DB cluster](multi-az-db-clusters-concepts-connection-management.md)\.
 + When you rename a Multi\-AZ DB cluster, the old DNS name that was used by the Multi\-AZ DB cluster is deleted, although it could remain cached for a few minutes\.
 The new DNS name for the renamed Multi\-AZ DB cluster becomes effective in about two minutes\.
 The renamed Multi\-AZ DB cluster isn't available until the new name becomes effective\.
 + You can't use an existing Multi\-AZ DB cluster name when renaming a cluster\.
 + Metrics and events associated with the name of a Multi\-AZ DB cluster are maintained if you reuse a DB cluster name\.